East Grinstead Town FC (H)

 Address: The Charles Ground, St Leonard's Road, Deal, Kent, CT14 9AU.

-Food and drink: There are two bars at the ground and food and drink is available
+FOOD & DRINK: There are two bars at the ground and food and drink is available.

 opposition history